isdc-sahyadri/Binary-crafters/README.md

 🔹 *Features:*
 ✅ Supports programming languages like *C, C++, Python, and JavaScript*
-✅ Supports developing courses like HTML,CSS,MongDB and many more.
-✅ Developed sign, signup for the user using the MongoDB database.
-✅ *Quiz after the each courses to check their knowledge.
-✅ Built-in *code editor* with syntax highlighting (Monaco Editor)
+✅ Supports developing courses like HTML,CSS,MongDB and many more ✅ Developed sign, signup for the user using the MongoDB database ✅ *Quiz after the each courses to check their knowledge ✅ Built-in *code editor* with syntax highlighting (Monaco Editor)
 ✅ *Run code instantly* with real-time output
 ✅ *Watch video tutorials* side by side while coding